road closed.jpg

 Relatively Short Bio:

 Dr. Eve L. Ewing is a writer, scholar, and cultural organizer from Chicago.
 She is the award-winning author of four books: the poetry collections Electric Arches and 1919, the nonfiction work Ghosts in the Schoolyard: Racism and School Closings on Chicago's South Side, and a novel for young readers, Maya and the Robot.
 She is the co-author (with Nate Marshall) of the play No Blue Memories: The Life of Gwendolyn Brooks.
-She has written several projects for Marvel Comics, most notably the Ironheart series, and is currently writing Black Panther.
+She has written several projects for Marvel Comics, most notably the Ironheart series and Black Panther, and is currently writing Exceptional X-Men.
 Ewing is an associate professor in the Department of Race, Diaspora, and Indigeneity at the University of Chicago.
 Her work has been published in The New Yorker, The Atlantic, The New York Times, and many other venues.
-Currently she is working on her next book, Original Sins: The (Mis)education of Black and Native Children and the Construction of American Racism, which will be published by One World.
+Her next book, Original Sins: The (Mis)education of Black and Native Children and the Construction of American Racism, will be published by One World in February 2025.

 [headshots for event flyers and so on can be found